warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 <a name="Overview"></a>
 ## Overview ##

-One of the more recent trends in enterprise architecture is the [Microservices architecture pattern](https://www.martinfowler.com/articles/microservices.html).
+One of the more recent trends in enterprise architecture is the [microservices architecture pattern](https://www.martinfowler.com/articles/microservices.html).
 At its core, this pattern is a specialization of the Service Oriented Architecture pattern that gained popularity in the early 2000s, but extends that approach to focus on building small and independently deployable applications that communicate using lightweight protocols (including HTTP and TCP).
 This arrangement presents several advantages:

 - Services are easy to replace and maintain
 - Services can be scaled independently